What is direct cremation in Australia?

 After-hours transfers

 Most deaths occur outside business hours.
 Direct cremation packages typically include transfer during business hours only.
-An after-hours transfer adds $165 to $670 depending on the provider.

 What happens to the ashes